Cotorsion pairs and model structures on Morita rings: Introduction

 5pt

 From cotorsion pairs $(\mathcal U, \mathcal X)$ and $(\mathcal V, \mathcal Y)$, respectively in $A$-Mod and $B$-Mod, one can construct four kinds of cotorsion pairs in Morita rings.
 Quite different from the case of $M = 0$ or $N = 0$, the four cotorsion pairs are pairwise different, in general.
 The heredity, the problem of identifications, the completeness, and the specializations, of these cotorsion pairs are studied.
 It turns out that Morita rings are rich in producing cotorsion pairs.
 Even if one takes $(\mathcal U, \mathcal X)$ and $(\mathcal V, \mathcal Y)$ to be the projective or the injective cotorsion pair, what one gets in $\Lambda$\mbox{-}{\rm Mod} are pairwise generally different and ``new" cotorsion pairs.
-Based on these, various model structures on $\Lambda$\mbox{-}{\rm Mod} are obtained, by explicitly giving the Hovey triples and Quillen's homotopy categories.
-In particular, cofibrantly generated Hovey triples, and the Gillespie-Hovey triples induced by compatible generalized projective (respectively, injective) cotorsion pairs, are explicitly contructed.
-All these Hovey triples obtained are pairwise different and ``new" in some sense.
-Some results are new even for $M = 0$ or $N = 0$.

 5pt